Authored by the expert who managed and guided the team behind the Turkey Property Pack

 Everything you need to know before buying real estate is included in our Turkey Property Pack

-We constantly update this blog post to reflect the latest regulations, fees, and market conditions.
+We constantly update this blog post so you always get the freshest data and rules available.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Turkey.